mmiddletonn/CanvasSync/README.md

 ## How It Works

 The website uses JavaScript to create an interactive canvas that dynamically adjusts its size and position based on screen and window dimensions.
-It continuously renders a visually dynamic orb , resulting in an engaging and animated web page element.
+It continuously renders a visually dynamic orb, resulting in an engaging and animated web page element.

 ## License